mike-bourgeous/mb-geometry/README.md

   the right and left side hulls to cross over to the wrong hull, and also try to navigate around a point that has been removed (and thus is no longer in the adjacency list).
+- It's not really clear how the FIRST function is supposed to operate.
+I'm just manually marking an edge as "first" when I know it's part of a convex hull.

 ## References